Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Numerical Results

-Fig. \ref{Fig_7} depicts the average distance error versus the number of time slots.
+Fig. \ref{Fig:Timeslot_Simulation} depicts the RMSE versus the number of time slots for the grid-based sensing frameworks.
 We first observe that an increased number of time slots is beneficial for all schemes.
 This is because more observations enhance measurement diversity, thereby improving the accuracy of target estimation.
 Moreover, $K$-means clustering provides a noticeable improvement over the non-cooperative sensing scheme by grouping locally estimated target locations.
 However, this improvement is smaller than that from the proposed distributed framework.
 This is because $K$-means clustering is based on Euclidean distance, which is not suitable for the 2D UPA structure that mainly provides AoD information.
 In contrast, Algorithm \ref{alg:data-association} utilizes angular information via the Hungarian algorithm, which provides more effective clustering of local estimates.
-We also note that, for $K=2$, the performance of the proposed distributed framework is comparable to that of the grid bound given a sufficient number of time slots.
+We also observe that, when the number of time slots is insufficient, the centralized framework achieves a lower RMSE than the distributed framework due to its joint processing capability.

+Fig. \ref{Fig:Sensing_Power_Simulation} plots the RMSE versus the sensing power.
+The grid-free frameworks achieve superior performance compared with the grid-based frameworks, as their search space is not confined to grid points.
+For the single-target case, the performance gap between the proposed cooperative grid-free frameworks and the RCRLB vanishes as the sensing power increases.
+This implies that they can achieve near-bound accuracy in the high sensing power regime.
+However, this gap is not negligible in the multi-target scenario because the superposition of multiple target echoes makes it more difficult to separate individual targets.
+The figure also shows that PSO-CEN consistently outperforms PSO-DIS across all regions.
+Nevertheless, the performance of PSO-DIS is comparable to that of PSO-CEN in the high sensing power regime.
+This observation validates the effectiveness of the proposed data association and fusion method.